 - Eliminating the claims backlog to ensure that Minnesota veterans receive the full benefits they have earned.
 The men and women who have served our nation often wait months or even years to receive the pension or disability benefits they are due for their service.
 We owe it to our veterans to cut through the claims backlog and the red tape and ensure they have all the support they need, both in the short- and long-term.

 - Fighting to end veteran homelessness.
 Approximately 11 percent of all homeless adults in America are veterans.
-With nearly 300 veterans in our state reported as being homeless at the end of 2021, I led the Minnesota congressional delegation in pressing the Department of Veterans Affairs on its efforts to help end veteran homelessness.
+With just over 300 veterans in our state reported as being homeless at the end of summer 2023, I led the Minnesota congressional delegation in pressing the Department of Veterans Affairs on its efforts to help end veteran homelessness.
 These are men and women who proudly wore the uniform of our nation and, at the very least, they deserve a home.

 As Minnesota’s U.S. senator, I’ve been fighting to ensure that veterans who have risked their lives for our freedom and security have the resources they need and deserve:

-- Supporting servicemembers and their families.
-I continue to advance legislation to protect active-duty servicemembers and provide to them and their families the full range of benefits they are owed.
+- Supporting Active Duty, Guard, and Reserve members and their families.
+I continue to advance legislation to protect active-duty service members and provide them and their families the full range of benefits they are owed.

 - Ensuring that our National Guard and Reserves get the benefits they have earned.
 In the summer of 2007, members of the Minnesota National Guard’s 1/34th Brigade Combat Team returned home from Iraq after serving the longest continuous deployment of any unit in the Iraq War only to learn that, due to government red tape, many were not able to receive the full pay or educational benefits their service merited.
 I successfully cut through the red tape to deliver the full educational benefits these soldiers had earned.